Title IX @ IU East

 Ways to get Involved in SAAM

 Aside from attending campus events, there are other ways you can be involved in spreading awareness.
 We are encouraging the IU East community to help “Paint the Campus Teal” by decorating their offices in the color teal and wearing a teal awareness ribbon throughout the month.
-Awareness ribbons can be found in UCOL, Campus Life, and RW 226.
+Awareness ribbons can be found in UCOL and Campus Life.
 Downloadable awareness flyers are available for every office that participates in the Resources box on this page.

 The following Title IX related resources are available: